So you want to gain traction on Pinterest and increase your followers.

 In order to gain Pinterest followers, there’s a variety of tools that’ll help build the foundation:

-- TailWind or BoardBooster to schedule your pins and save you major time.
+- Tailwind to schedule your pins and save you major time.
 While manually pinning is critical – it’s equally as vital to pin at various times during the day to group boards and to your own boards.
 That’s where a pin scheduler comes in.

-- Designing software like Canva, PicMonkey, or Photoshop to create stunning pin graphics.
+- Designing software like Canva to create stunning pin graphics.

 In order to be successful on Pinterest, and in your business in general – investing is a non-negotiable.